lyfmail-official/signals/README.md

 **Signals classifies, it does not block.** We believe in transparency over enforcement.

 Signals is **not a replacement for**:
-- Firewalls (WAF, Cloudflare Firewall)
+- Firewalls (WAF, Cloudflare Firewall).
-- Rate limiters
+- Rate limiters.
-- CAPTCHA systems
+- CAPTCHA systems.
-- Bot management platforms
+- Bot management platforms.

 Instead, Signals **complements** these tools by providing accurate human traffic intelligence that helps you make informed decisions.